Forrestfield, Western Australia: History

 Settlement of the area dates from the late 1800s.
 Population was minimal until the early 1900s, with growth during the interwar period.
 Significant development did not occur until the post-war years, with rapid growth from the 1950s into the 1970s.
 The population has been relatively stable since the early 1990s, a result of some new dwellings being added to the area, but a decline in the average number of persons living in each dwelling.

 There is authority to suggest it is named after John Forrest, Western Australia's first Premier, or his brother Alexander.
 However, local folklore suggests that the name comes from Charles Hale, who settled in the area in 1902 and planted crops amongst the native forest bushland, hence Forrestfield.
 In 1921 a Forrestfield Progress Association was formed, and the name was shown on plans in 1944.

 Shopping

-Located on the corner of Hale Road and Strelitzia Avenue, the Forrestfield Forum & Marketplace comprises 52 shops including Coles and Woolworths supermarkets.
+Located on the corner of Hale Road and Strelitzia Avenue, the Forrestfield Forum and Marketplace comprises 52 shops including Coles and Woolworths supermarkets.
 It is owned by the Hawaiian Group.

-Cumberland Road has a Foodworks supermarket, a newsagency, a hairdresser, some dining and fast-food venues.
+Cumberland Road has a FoodWorks supermarket, a newsagency, a hairdresser, some dining and fast-food venues.
 There are a range of other retail establishments scattered throughout Forrestfield, including taverns, liqueur shops, a nursery, and various delis.